by Jeff McKay and Ted Harro

 - Avoids owning a “collaborative” revenue P&L. Collaboration is an ethereal concept in a matrixed world.
 When you are a “boss” with no real authority, it is easier, less risky and requires less political capital to just let others do their own thing.

-The teamwork required to implement a collaborative strategy is an unnatural act for professional services firms.
+The teamwork required to implement a cross-selling strategy is an unnatural act for professional services firms.

 Collaboration is more like building a canal and requires channeling water in an unnatural direction.
 But, under the right circumstances, it can change the world.